acc1729/anethaathira/docs/bluemage.md

 You have advantage on any attack roll against a creature if at least one of your allies is within 5 feet of the creature and the ally isn't incapacitated.

 ## Beast IV

+As an action, you may bite an enemy.
+Make a melee (reach 5ft) weapon attack using Strength as your attack stat.
+On hit, this attack deals 3d12 + your Strength Modifier.
+If the target is a Medium or smaller creature, it is grappled (escape DC 17).
+Until this grapple ends, the target is restrained.
+You must wait a minute before using this feature again.

 ## Celestial I